TKDFusion/HomeAutomation-ThingWerks-IoT-Framework/Readme-Getting-Started.md

    * Configure Home Assistant Perameters:
      * one object {} for each HA server containing: enable, address, port etc.
    * Configure ESP devices
-     * One object per device containing object and krey
+     * One object per device containing IP Address and Security Key
 2) Run the TW-Core and review avaiable entities
    * Review Home Assistant entities http://127.0.0.1:20000/ha (or whatever port you specified in config.webDiagPoort).
 These are the Home Assistant Entity names available for use in the TW-Client.
    * You can check the ESP Home devices that were discovered at http://127.0.0.1:20000/esp